cmelchior/jervis-ffb/README.md

 ./gradlew :modules:jervis-ui:wasmJsBrowserDevelopmentRun
 ```

-The iPad version can be built and installed by using Xcode and this project file
+The iPad version can be built and installed by using Xcode.
+Use the project file
-`modules/iosApp/iosApp.xcodeproj`.
-You will need to supply your own signature
+found here `modules/iosApp/iosApp.xcodeproj`.
+You will need to supply your own
-under "Signing & Capabilities".
+signature under "Signing & Capabilities".

 ## Repository Structure